Dan Hornsby: Personal life

 Hornsby was born in Georgia on February 18, 1900.
 His parents were Annie May Todd Hornsby, born in Kentucky, and Joe T. Hornsby, a painter born in Georgia.
 His father was a contractor and a part-time Baptist minister.
 Dan Hornsby spent most of his childhood in Atlanta, GA where he lived in 1910 with his parents, Annie Mae Todd & J. Todd, and two younger sisters, Helen and Cynthia.
 Joseph T Hornsby, Dan & Louise Hornsby’s was the first born of five children of two sons and three daughters.
-Joseph Thomas registered for the draft at age 18 and was a student at North Georgia College.
+Joe registered for the draft at age 18 and was a student at North Georgia College.
 He lived in Fulton County, Georgia, at that time.

 At age 19, Dan Hornsby worked as a painter with the W.E.
 Browne Decorating Co. in Columbus, Georgia, with his father and while painting a hotel, met Louise Wise of Little Rock, Arkansas.
 She sang and danced.
 They married about 1920 and had three daughters Dorothy, Helen, Silvia and two sons, Joseph T. and Robert S. Their children were Joseph, Dorothy, Helen, Robert, and Silvia.
 Hornsby died on May 18, 1951, and was buried at the Crest Lawn Cemetery in Upper Westside, Atlanta.

 Nikki Hornsby, Dan Hornsby's granddaughter, became a singer and songwriter in the late 20th and early 21st century.
 She inherited her grandfather's music archive after her parents died and has worked to keep the memory of his music career alive.